 Let Go of Some Responsibilities

-For managers, the challenge of finding time to focus on performance management can be compounded by feeling that they must be responsible for basic tasks.
+For managers, the challenge of finding time to focus on performance management can be compounded by the feeling that they must also be responsible for basic tasks.
 Understand that as a manager, your job is to manage.
 Those basic tasks and other responsibilities can and often should be delegated so that you can focus on doing what you should be doing.

 In some cases, you may need to remind upper management that your primary responsibility is to manage those under you.
 It may be necessary to take a look at your regular responsibilities and assign some to other people permanently.
-After all, if you are too bogged down in administrative duties to actually manage your team, then the position isn’t really management, but an administrative job.
+After all, if you are too bogged down in administrative duties to actually manage your team, then the position isn’t really management but an administrative job.